aisingapore/PeekingDuck/docs/source/tutorials/05_import_as_module.rst

    | \ :blue:`[~user/pkd_project]` \ > \ :green:`python demo_debug.py` \

-You should the following output in your terminal:
+You should see the following output in your terminal:

 .. code-block:: text
    :linenos: